-Could it be that the these are the days the days for introspection?
-Can we spend these cold months mulling on the person we want to become and clarify what our values and vision is?
+Could it be that these are the days for introspection?
+Can we spend these cold months mulling on the person we want to become and clarify what our values and vision are?

 …if you pushed less at the gym and took more walks in silence at sunset (even if it’s cold)?

 …you read books and had cups of tea under blankets?

 ….slowly, you started removing things from our home that didn’t bring joy?

 Can you still make warm pots of soup to eat with family and friends?

 Together let’s work toward change and build in buffer days.
 Days that are meant to rest and heal.
 Let’s cuddle, love, cook, and move.
 Not for the sake of trying to “Have it All” but from a place of fulling our callings.

 Life isn’t to be overhauled, but to be gradually changed by being near to Him.
 We are stamped with the image of God at birth, but then miraculously transformed into his image.
 This is a lifelong journey, not a sprint to be completed in a year or a decade.
 If you want more on this topic I’ve written much more here.